 The space between two things, the middle, is known as the Madhya in Sanskrit.
 It is considered to be a gateway into the unchanging reality, the underlying ground of our being.

-If we can sit with the moment of transition, yoga tells us, it reveals the eternal present.
+If you can sit with the moment of transition, yoga tells us, it reveals the eternal present.
 It is the timeless, changeless awareness that exists between here and there, gain and loss, success and failure.

 In the space between lies an opportunity to experience the essence of that which never changes.

-It’s there when become aware of one thing ending before the next begins, such as the pause between two breaths, two poses, two actions, or two thoughts.
+It’s there when you become aware of one thing ending before the next begins, such as the pause between two breaths, two poses, two actions, or two thoughts.

 I invite you to try this out today in your practice or just as you go about your daily life.
 See if you can attune to the threshold moments of your day.
 There are so many of them.
 What’s there when you become aware of the them?